upcmd/updocs-content/logs/c0086_vvvvv.md

     current exec runtime vars:
     (*core.Cache)({
+      "linelist_object": {
+        "hello",
+        "this",
+        "is a",
+        "beautiful world"
+      },
       "last_result": (*utils.ExecResult)({
         Cmd: "echo '[hello this is a beautiful world]'",
         Code: 0,
         Output: "[hello this is a beautiful world]",
         ErrMsg: ""
       }),
-      "lines": "hello\nthis\nis a\nbeautiful world",
+      "lines": "hello\nthis\nis a\nbeautiful world"
-      "linelist_object": {
-        "hello",
-        "this",
-        "is a",
-        "beautiful world"
-      }
     })

     dvar> void: